Frequently Asked Questions.

 - HEE forwarding a copy of the Certificate of Sponsorship (CoS) containing my personal details, as outlined on the application form, to the email address provided and a copy to the relevant Lead Employer or HEE Local Team

-Are there any alternatives to applying for a Tier 2 visa?
+Are there any alternatives to applying for a tier 2 or skilled worker visa?

 Non-UK/-non-EEA doctors should visit the Home Office website for information on other types of visas that will allow you to work as a doctor or dentist in Training in the UK for the duration of your training programme.

-Health Education England can only act as a Tier 2 sponsor for medical and dental trainees in the UK (excluding Foundation Trainees).
+Health Education England can only act as a sponsor for medical and dental trainees in the UK (excluding Foundation Trainees).

-Where can I get further information on Tier 2 and other tier visas?
+Where can I get further information on tier 2, skilled worker, and other visas?

 The Home Office website is the best place to obtain information.